When you’re choosing which skills to include on your CV, it’s important to focus on the ones that are most relevant for the job.

 Driving licence on CV — example

-Here’s an example CV with a driving licence on it so you can see how your own CV should look:
+Here’s an example CV with a driving licence in the skills section.
+If you like how this document looks, you can create your version using our CV maker.

 Frequently asked questions about putting a driving licence on your CV

-Still have questions about your driving licence and job application?
-Here are 3 specific questions to help you display the right information in the correct way:
+Here are three questions to help you display the right information in the correct way.

 1. What is a clean driving licence?